 - Write a birthday wish and roll it around a candle, on their birthday each twin gets to pick a special candle for their cake (or at two, three, four…they can add a special candle to the regular ones).

 - Have everyone sign a book in honor of the birth (find a birthday themed book), then you can read that book yearly on their birthday, and see all the messages from family and friends.

 - Create a Thumb Print Guest Book where every guest leaves a thumbprint and signed their name.
 They can be turned into balloons and make a cute piece of art for the nursery.

-Twiniversity Tip: Make sure to visit the Twiniversity Online Registry on Amazon for all our top products for twins!
+Twiniversity Tip: Make sure to visit the Twiniversity Amazon Shop for all our top products for twins!

 Stephanie Cleland is a high school teacher who traded in her teen students for adorable twin toddlers and now spends her days entertaining her almost 3-year-old “twinadoes”.
 She married her college sweetheart, Kirk, and her hobbies include scrapbooking and other creative projects.
 She also is working on a blog ilovemytwinadoes.weebly.com.

 Got twins?
 Us too!
 The Twiniversity Podcast with Natalie Diaz is created by parents of twins FOR parents of twins, from expecting times through the teenage years and everything in between.
 This podcast is all about parenting twins, offering plenty of tips, parenting hacks, and of course, humor.
 Just know that we are laughing WITH you every step of the way.